David Harewood: Career

 From 2011, Harewood starred as David Estes, the director of the CIA's Counterterrorism Center, in the Showtime series Homeland.
 After appearing in 24 episodes, his character was killed off in a bomb explosion at the end of season 2.
 Also in 2011, he voiced Captain Quinton Cole in the video game Battlefield 3.

-In May 2012, he presented a Party Election Broadcast for the British Labour Party.

-In October 2013, Harewood voiced an interactive video campaign for the British Lung Foundation aiming to ban smoking in cars with children on board in the United Kingdom.
 In June 2014, he appeared in Tulip Fever.
 In October 2015, he appeared as a core cast member on the CBS television series Supergirl as Hank Henshaw.
-Since his character was revealed (in the episode Human for a Day) to be J'onn J'onzz/Martian Manhunter posing as Henshaw, he portrays J'onn J'onzz with Henshaw's likeness as his human form and has a dual recurring role as the real Hank Henshaw / Cyborg Superman.
+Since his character was revealed (in the episode "Human for a Day") to be J'onn J'onzz/Martian Manhunter posing as Henshaw, he portrays J'onn J'onzz with Henshaw's likeness as his human form and has a dual recurring role as the real Hank Henshaw / Cyborg Superman.

-In 2017, Harewood was in London to attend the BT British Urban Film Festival at BT Tower.
+In 2017, Harewood was in London to attend the British Urban Film Festival.
 The following year, for his performance in "Free in Deed", Harewood won Best Actor at the 2018 British Urban Film Festival awards.
 Harewood was included in the 2019 edition of the Powerlist, ranking the 100 most influential Black Britons.
 Also in 2019, he played the position of goalkeeper for England in Soccer Aid for UNICEF 2019.
 Psychosis and Me, a documentary hosted and produced by Harewood received a BAFTA Television Award nominated for Single Documentary.

-In October 2021, it was revealed that Harewood will make his feature directorial debut with For Whom The Bell Tolls, a boxing film about the rivalry between Chris Eubank and Nigel Benn.
+In October 2021, it was revealed that Harewood would make his feature directorial debut with For Whom The Bell Tolls, a boxing film about the rivalry between Chris Eubank and Nigel Benn.

 In November 2021, The Guardian published an article focusing on Harewood and actor Ricardo P Lloyd comparing both of their lives and careers and the struggles black British actors face in the UK.
-This was part of Black British culture matters, curated by Lenny Henry & Marcus Ryder for The Guardian Saturday Culture Issue No7.
+This was part of Black British culture matters, curated by Lenny Henry and Marcus Ryder for The Guardian Saturday Culture Issue No7.